acant/exordium/README.md

     * this will avoid having to worry about how to store credentials on the network
     * investigate a secure way to do this in the future
+* investigate storing POSSE and webmention information in data-branches
 * get push notifications working
   - [PubSubHubbub](http://indiewebcamp.com/PubSubHubbub)
   - http://christopheducamp.com/w/PubSubHubbub?christopljw_session=mke14ssbovehvdo6tq94bpff44
   - other formats to use?
 * easy SSL with [lets encrypted](https://helloworld.letsencrypt.org/)
 * adding an easy option for deploying to various sites: